blundergat-155/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory: The command "pwd" to display the current working directory
 1-listit: The command "ls" to display the contents of your current woring directory
+2-bring_me_home: The command "cd" with no arguments after to return home